Privacy policy

 - Stop the sync without deleting anything.
 Just uninstall the browser plugin.
 The device will show its last cached state and stop receiving new assignments.
 Your Todoist stays as it was.

 These rights apply to everyone, regardless of where you live.
-Not just users in California or the EU.
+Not just people in California or the EU.
 We don't think basic data rights should depend on jurisdiction.

 Practical measures, not promises.